Yes, expanding the geographic scope of your cryptocurrency money service business brings new risks. Here’s what you need to know.

 Offering a new kind of service will also change your risk profile, because the nature of that service will have its own vulnerabilities and ingresses that financial criminals exploit, for which you must be on guard.

-Whether you are launching a new bitcoin ATM/kiosk in a new city domestically or over a border; whether you are offering a new service online using a third-party platform; whether you’re interested in launching an exchange that expands your footprint internationally, you need to start with a risk assessment.
+Whether you are launching a new bitcoin ATM/kiosk in a new city domestically or over a border; you are offering a new service online using a third-party platform; or you’re interested in launching an exchange that expands your footprint internationally, you need to start with a risk assessment.

 Once that is complete and you have an accurate understanding of your risk profile, you can craft policies that help you mitigate your risk.